franzbecker/gradle-lombok/README.md

 In Gradle there is no `provided` scope by default.
 There are plugins addressing this issue such as the excellent [gradle-extra-configurations-plugin](https://github.com/nebula-plugins/gradle-extra-configurations-plugin) (which inspired this plugin) that provide this scope, or the `war` plugin with its `providedCompile` scope, but they implement the same semantic as Maven.

 What we really want for Lombok is to have a dependency only during compile time.
 This is provided by this plugin by creating a new scope and applying the Lombok dependency to it.
-You can change easily change the applied version by configuration:
+You can easily change the applied version by configuration:

 	lombok {
 		version = 1.16.6